"OUR SCHOOL, OUR COMMUNITY"

 To seek the support of other interested parties including: local business; community, arts and sporting groups; neighbours to the school campus; Darebin Council and political representatives in neighbouring electorates.

-To receive a commitment to the further funding of Stages 1 to 4 from the Victorian Minister for Education and Training, James Merlino.
+To receive a commitment for the funding of the final stage from the Victorian Minister for Education and Training, James Merlino.

 Support The Campaign